Periods and harmonic analysis on spherical varieties: Proofs of the results on the dual group

 \begin{corollary} Assume axioms (GN2)--(GN5).
 Then there exists a distinguished embedding $\check G_X' \hookrightarrow \check{G}$ with image $\check G_{X,GN}$.
 In particular, the group $\check{G}_{X,GN}$ is canonically isomorphic to $\check G_X'$ up to $A_{X,GN}^*$-conjugacy. \end{corollary}

-\proof By (GN2), the coroots of $\check{G}_{X,GN}$ are {\em proportional to} $W_X\cdot \Delta_X$.
+\proof By (GN2), the coroots of $\check{G}_{X,GN}$ are proportional to elements of the set $W_X\cdot \Delta_X$.
 (In fact, the lines through coroots are characterized as the $-1$ eigenspaces of reflections in $W_X$.)
 Therefore, there exists a system of simple positive coroots for $\check{G}_{X,GN}$, each of which is proportional to one of the $\gamma\in \Delta_X$.

 On the other hand, by (GN3), the group $\check G_{X_{\gamma}, GN}$ is contained in $\check G_{X, GN}$; the former group, as a subgroup of $\check G$, is identified through Lemma \ref{rk1uniqueexists} and Proposition \ref{prrkone}.
 It follows that we may suppose that $\check G_{X,GN}$ contains the image of a distinguished homomorphism